lsamano/Moon-Harvest-CLI-Game-v2/README.md

 ```

 ## The Story
 You are a farmer on the moon.
 One day, at the local Marketplace, one of the vendors has a dog.
-He says he will ship them away since no one can take of them, so you offer to take them!
+He says he will ship them away since no one can take care of them, so you offer to take them!
 In order to save up to buy a bed for your new friend, you'll have to farm and sell your crops.

 ## Gameplay Features
 ### 🌱 Full-On Farming